-MEMORANDUM FOR THE ATTORNEY GENERAL JFK Act 6 (1) (C)
+MEMORANDUM FOR THE ATTORNEY GENERAL

-clearance for technical coverage of the business he operates jointly with was obtained by the Federal Bureau of Investigation on June 1, 1965.
+Luis Bordas is reportedly the Honorary Nicaraguan Consul in San Juan, Puerto Rico, and, as a result, Department of State clearance for technical coverage of the business he operates jointly with Diego Bordas was obtained by the Federal Bureau of Investigation on June 1, 1965.

-In view of the pressing nature of the international situation as it relates to the Dominican Republic, it is requested that you authorize technical coverage of the residences of mentioned above and of the business address of the joint venture operated by the Authority is requested for similar coverage of any addresses to which the mentioned residences or business may move in the future.
+In view of the pressing nature of the international situation as it relates to the Dominican Republic, it is requested that you authorize technical coverage of the residences of Diego Bordas mentioned above and of the business address of the joint venture operated by the Bordas brothers.
+Authority is requested for similar coverage of any addresses to which the mentioned residences or business may move in the future.